Fraud is Not Just Rarity: A Causal Prototype Attention Approach to Realistic Synthetic Oversampling: Experimental Results

 \subsubsection{Applying Oversampling before VAE-GAN+CPAC Training}

 To further improve latent space separation in the VAE-GAN+CPAC framework, we explored the effect of applying a slight oversampling to the fraud class before pipeline training.
 Specifically, we employed SMOTE, as it produces a broader spread of synthetic fraud samples across the cluster, offering a better foundation for the encoder to learn generalizable boundaries.
-While it might seem counter intuitive given our claims about minority only oversampling, in this case we need a slight "accentuation" of the frauds samples defined in the overlap in order to allow the model to detect them better and further reduce the overlap.
+Although this choice may appear counter-intuitive in light of our previous discussion on minority-only oversampling, in this case we need a slight "accentuation" of the frauds samples defined in the overlap in order to allow the model to detect them better and further reduce the overlap.
 Pre-training augmentation with VAE-GAN tended to generate samples in a narrower region of the minority class, providing less diversity and thus limited improvement in latent separation.
 Guided by previous experiments, we selected 75 SMOTE-generated samples as the optimal amount, since further augmentation did not yield additional gains (see Figure~\ref{fig:cpac_cluster_ovs100}).
 This approach visibly reduced cluster overlap in the latent space (Figures~\ref{fig:cpac_cluster_ovs},~\ref{fig:overlap2}) and improved overall model performance.
 Thus, SMOTE-based pre-training oversampling proved more effective than VAE-GAN augmentation in this context, with 75 synthetic samples offering the best balance between diversity and separation.